tamanchichan/how-to-temperature-converter/README.md

-# Tutorial On How To Make A Temperature Converter:
+# Tutorial On How To Make A Simple Temperature Converter:

 You will need:
 * HTML (to be the body of your temperature converter)
 * CSS (to style your temperature converter)
 * JavaScript (to run your code through the body (HTML))

 The code snippets of HTML, CSS and JavaScript is avaiable at the bottom of the page.

+The temperature converter will convert a given number to Fahrenheit or to Celsius in whichever option is focused.

+In this tutorial, the "body" was made with ```input``` so that you can insert a given number, to be focused to Fahrenheit or to Celsius, and a button to display the result with JavaScript.

+On JavaScript, it is needed at least 3 functions:
+* Function to calculate 'n' to Fahrenheit
+* Function to calculate 'n' to Celsius
+* Function to display the result

+It is RECOMMENDED to create an additional function to validate if the given input is a number.

 ```html
 <!DOCTYPE html>